Worship Bulletin

 A brief silence.

-Merciful God, you know the needs of your people.
-Show mercy to those suffering in the world.
-Comfort those in need of your healing.
+God of comfort in troubled times, we pray for those in need of protection and care.
 Come alongside all who are ill or struggling.
 By your grace, make your presence known among all who call to you for healing.
 We remember any who are sick or suffering those named in our prayer bowl, those on our prayer list, and those we name aloud or in the silence of our hearts.
-(PAUSE God of grace,
+(PAUSE) Trusting that you are constant in mercy, protect those who seek safety and solace.
+God of Grace,

-We offer our prayers, O God, trusting in your everlasting grace and mercy, through Jesus Christ our Lord.
+We offer these and all our prayers to you, O God, trusting in your grace and unyielding love; through Jesus Christ, our Lord.

 Amen.